-- 1) The presence of approximately 2000 cubic yards of buried municipal waste. - 2) The presence of metals above WDNR standards in soils around the former wastewater treatment handling areas. - 3) The presence of apparently elevated metals in the groundwater.
+- 1) The presence of approximately 2,000 cubic yards of buried municipal waste. - 2) The presence of metals above WDNR standards in soils around the former wastewater treatment handling areas. - 3) The presence of apparently elevated metals in the groundwater. - 4) The potential presence of wastewater sludge within the former settling and decant ponds.